mishakessler/unix-environment/README.md

 xcode-select --install
 ```

-**STEP 2.** Follow the UI prompt to install the Command Line Tools.
+**STEP 2.** Follow the GUI prompt to install the Command Line Tools.
 While installing, the prompt will show you a status bar and the approximate time remaining.
 If successfully installed, the prompt will tell you, "The software was installed."
 Click "Done".

 </details>

 <details><summary>✅ Verify Installation</summary><br>

 To confirm installation, run the command `xcode-select -v`.
-The output should state `xcode-select version 2384` or higher.
+The output should state `xcode-select version 2400` or higher.
 To confirm installation location, run the command `xcode-select -p`.
 The output should state `/Library/Developer/CommandLineTools`.

 </details>

 <details><summary>❗ Common Errors</summary><br>

 If Command Line Tools are already installed, you will receive `xcode-select: error: command line tools are already installed, use "Software Update" to install updates`.
 If Command Line Tools is installed at the wrong path, this may be intentional; if you have the full Xcode suite, the output should state `/Library/Developer/CommandLineTools`; if not, simply try running the following command to reset the path location.

 ```shell
 xcode-select -r